 What does the mirror teach the queen in the end?

 A mirror can measure looks, but it cannot measure kindness.
-In the end, the story points to a bigger truth: real beauty shows up in courage, goodness and the promises you keep.
+In the end, the story points to a bigger truth: real beauty is seen in courage, goodness and truthfulness.

 If you were Snow White, what would you do differently next time?